zack-schmidt/omnicalc_params/README.md

 ## Part II: Forms

-Now, let's build something a little more realistic.
-We don't type inputs into the address bar; we type into forms!
+Now, let's build something a little more realistic. **We don't type inputs into the address bar; we type into forms!**

-#### Here is your target for Part 2.

 The way it should work is: